Dark Skies activities

 • Scarborough & Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
 Check their website for the latest dates.

-• Whitby Astronomical Society organise Star Parties on Whitby's West Cliff during the summer and in the Bruce Observatory at Whitby School during the rest of the year and at other locations in the North York Moors, including The Moors National Park Centre at Danby.
+• Whitby Astronomical Society organise Star Parties on Whitby's West Cliff during the summer and in the Bruce Observatory at Whitby School during the rest of the year and at other locations in the North York Moors, including Danby Lodge National Park Centre.

 • Steve Bell Photography runs a limited number of weekend photography workshops throughout the year.
 Join Steve, an experienced astro-photographer to take in the very best the North York Moors National Park, during the day and night.
 Learn all you need to take your photography skills to the next level.